isomerpages/moe-jurongsec/_our-experiences/Student Development/MOE Sexuality Education for Secondary Schools.md

 <br>

-2. The <b>Goals</b> of Sexuality Education are to:
+2. The&nbsp;<b>Goals</b>&nbsp;of Sexuality Education are to:

     i.
-To help students make wise, responsible and informed decisions through the provision of accurate, current and age-appropriate <u>knowledge</u> on human sexuality and the consequences of sexual activity;
+To help students make wise, responsible and informed decisions through the provision of accurate, current and age-appropriate&nbsp;<u>knowledge</u>&nbsp;on human sexuality and the consequences of sexual activity;

     ii.
-To help students know themselves and build healthy and rewarding relationships through the acquisition of <u>social and emotional skills</u> of self-awareness, management of their thoughts, feelings and behaviours, development of empathy for others, possession of effective communication, problem-solving and decision-making skills; and
+To help students know themselves and build healthy and rewarding relationships through the acquisition of&nbsp;<u>social and emotional skills</u>&nbsp;of self-awareness, management of their thoughts, feelings and behaviours, development of empathy for others, possession of effective communication, problem-solving and decision-making skills; and

     iii.
-To help students develop a moral compass, respect for themselves and for others as sexual beings, premised on the family as the basic unit of society, through the inculcation of <u>positive mainstream values and attitudes</u> about sexuality.
+To help students develop a moral compass, respect for themselves and for others as sexual beings, premised on the family as the basic unit of society, through the inculcation of&nbsp;<u>positive mainstream values and attitudes</u>&nbsp;about sexuality.

-3. The <b>Key Messages</b> of Sexuality Education are:
+3. The&nbsp;<b>Key Messages</b>&nbsp;of Sexuality Education are:

     i.
 Love and respect yourself as you love and respect others;